 Essential Features of Muslim Nikah –

-- A Muslim marriage requires proposal (Ijab) from one party and acceptance (Qubul) from the other as is required for a contract.
+- A Muslim marriage requires a proposal (Ijab) from one party and acceptance (Qubul) from the other as is required for a contract.

 - There can be no marriage without free consent and such consent should not be obtained by means of coercion, fraud or undue influence.

-- Just as in case of contract, entered by a guardian, on attaining majority, so can a marriage contract in Muslim Law, be set aside by a minor on attaining the age of puberty.
+- Just as in the case of a contract, entered by a guardian, on attaining majority, so can a marriage contract in Muslim Law, be set aside by a minor on attaining the age of puberty.

 - The terms of a marriage contract may also be altered within legal limits to suit individual cases.

-- Although discouraged both by the holy Quran and Hadith, yet like any other contract, there is also provision for the breach of marriage contract.
+- Although discouraged both by the holy Quran and Hadith, yet like any other contract, there is also provision for the breach of the marriage contract.

 Parsi Marriage Act

 The Parsi Marriage and Divorce Act, 1936 governs the matrimonial relations of Parsis in India.
 The Act defines the word ‘Parsi’ as a Parsi Zoroastrian.
 A Zoroastrian is a person who professes the Zoroastrian religion.
 It has a racial significance.
-Every marriage as well as divorce under this Act is required to be registered in accordance with the procedure prescribed in the Act.
+Every marriage, as well as divorce under this Act, is required to be registered in accordance with the procedure prescribed in the Act.